carolineshao/Generative-AI/final_version.md

 Generative AI might be useful in this area in several ways:

-It can help create simple and personalized communication exercises for patients.
+1. It can help create simple and personalized communication exercises for patients.
-It can support caregivers by explaining medical or therapy information in easier language.
+2. It can support caregivers by explaining medical or therapy information in easier language.
+3. It can be a great tool for physicians and therapists to support them.

 What I changed myself?